hoanghiep106/nest-login/README.md

 2. Import `NestLogin.postman_collection.json` in Postman.
 [Instruction can be found here](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/)

-3. Create a test user using command
+3. Create a test user using

 ```
 yarn execute create-user 'YOUR_USER_NAME' 'YOUR_PASSWORD'
 ```

-4. Login using POST /login.
+4. Login using POST /login

+Request should look like:

 ```
 {